temporalio/documentation/blog/2021-12-29-auto-setup.md

 - All SDKs Workers and Clients, as well as Temporal Web, connect to the `default` namespace if not specified - most production deployments of Temporal will want to connect to specific namespaces. (try running [temporalite](https://github.com/DataDog/temporalite) without any namespaces to see how SDK code without namespaces specified stops working!)
 - The script allows you to customize the name and retention period with the `DEFAULT_NAMESPACE` and `DEFAULT_NAMESPACE_RETENTION` env vars if you wish, but a production setup may want to register a number of namespaces differently.

-The final part of the `auto-setup.sh` script also does registers some basic custom search attributes:
+The final part of the `auto-setup.sh` script also does registers some pre-defined custom search attributes (when running with Elasticsearch):

 ```tsx
 tctl --auto_confirm admin cluster add-search-attributes \